flaneurette/tiny-shop/worksheet/README.md

-# pre-generated worksheets.
+# Worksheets.

-Contains the combined CSV files, for reference.
+Contains the combined CSV files, pre-generated for reference.